RosalindHook/group-7-cfg/group-7-api/README2.md

 The database contains tables for books, authors, genres, store branches, store owners, and book availability.
 The tables are populated with sample data.

+### Usage
+This API is designed to be used by the Seventh Heaven Bookshop.
+Cusotmers can  interact with the bookshop through the API and perform various actions.

+**Usage steps :**
+1. Start the API by running the file 'app.py'.
+2. Access the API endpoints to browse books, explore genres and authors, make purchases, get bonus book offers and donate books.